 Residential mid and high rise buildings lie at the intersection of the commercial and residential sectors.
 EPA designed the ENERGY STAR MFHR Program specifically for this unique building type.
 By sponsoring ENERGY STAR multifamily high rise construction, utilities can complement their existing residential and commercial energy efficiency programs.

-To earn the ENERGY STAR, a new or substantially rehabilitated mid or high rise multifamily building must be designed to be at least 15% more energy–efficient than MFHR buildings built to the American Society of Heating, Refrigerating and Air–Conditioning Engineers (ASHRAE) Standard 90.1–2007.
-MFHR certified buildings must undergo rigorous testing and verification all of which is validated by a Licensed Professional who provides quality assurance for the Developer Partner and their subcontractors.
-This process gives utilities greater confidence that the efficiency measures are being properly installed and that certified MFHR buildings meet performance and quality expectations.
+For units in multifamily mid and high rise buildings to earn the ENERGY STAR, a new or substantially rehabilitated mid or high rise multifamily building must be designed to be at least 15% more energy–efficient than MFHR buildings built to the American Society of Heating, Refrigerating and Air–Conditioning Engineers (ASHRAE) Standard 90.1–2007.
+MFHR ENERGY STAR Guidelines require buildings to undergo rigorous testing and verification validated by a Licensed Professional who provides quality assurance for the Developer Partner and their subcontractors.
+This process gives utilities greater confidence that the efficiency measures are being properly installed and that MFHR buildings meet performance and quality expectations.

 The multifamily sector provides an opportunity for utilities to capture energy savings as well as support affordable housing in their service territories.